smil1201/3601-S16-lab3_angular/LABTASKS.md

 ##### What are the names of the Angular controllers in this web application?
 What does each of them do?

+The names of the angular controllers for this are mainCtr and navbarCtr.
+MainCtr is responsible for managing the pet form (adding items, removing items, list length).
+NavCtr is responsible for maniaging the navBar (sending users to the various HTML files).

 ##### Open the index.html view.
 What controller(s) is it using?

+mainCtrl for the body.
+I guess it's using navCtrl through the fact that the navbar is included, but it isn't directly referenced in the index.html file.
+Pick which answer you want.

 ##### Where is the navigation bar included in the source code for index.html?